Skip to content

 The networking model is divided into three major components as

-shown in Figure 1: - A Connection Layer that deals with notification and delivery
+5. A Connection Layer that deals with notification and delivery

 of packets between client and server.
 The features of this